dailydotdev/daily/CONTRIBUTING.md

 ## Have a Great Idea?

 Feel like you know what feature is missing, share you thoughts with us by [submitting an issue][submit-issue].
-Want to make sure your feature is implemented and develop it yourself, submit an issue with your proposal.
+Do you Want to make sure your feature is implemented? submit an issue with your implementation proposal.
 This will allow us to prevent duplication of work, discuss the details of the implementation and even provide design if necessary.
-It will make sure that your work will be accepted into the project.
+Discussing about your proposal will make sure that your work will be accepted into the project.

 ## Contribution Guideline

 ### Submitting an Issue

-Before submitting your issue, please check that it was not reported already (open / closed).
+Before submitting your issue, please check that it was not reported already (open or closed).
 Please provide as many details as possible so we can act as soon as possible.